Ubuntu 10.10 Server with Gitorious and Redmine

 Note: the paths or the versions may differ so adjust accordingly.

-Then we have to create some apache modules:
+Then we have to enable some apache modules:

 At this points we have to disable the default apache site if it is enabled,